 Is there a free AI image-to-video generator?

 Yes, but usually for testing.
-The free route may be a no-signup demo, a free-credit account, a watermark-limited editor, or a creative-suite trial.
+The free route may be a no-signup demo, a free-credit account, a watermark-limited editor, a creative-suite trial, or an official model route with separate limits.
 Treat "free" as a contract to verify, not as a promise of unlimited clean exports.

 Can I get image-to-video with no signup?